Basilicata Italy Travel Guide

 Travel insurance is highly recommended for all travelers to Matera and Italy.
 Purchase a policy that contains:

-Hospitalization and medical evacuation in an urgent situation.
+Hospitalization and medical evacuation in an emergency.

 For unforeseen events that prevent or cut short your trip.